razorcorp/timesheet/README.md

   -t string
         REQUIRED: The time spent as days (#d), hours (#h), or minutes (#m or #).
 E.g. 8h -week
-    	HELP: Print timesheet of the current week
+    	HELP: Print timesheet of the current week. -d is also available to change the week

 Example:
         timesheet -r DDSP-XXXX -t 8h -m "Jenkins pipeline completed"